bougueddach/go-screenshot/README.md

 I don't have any experience scaling apps but here are my thoughts about what we need:

     * Add a metrics implementation for monitoring
-    * Probably we will need a load balancer and a queuing systeme
+    * Probably we will need a load balancer and a revers proxy
     * If we want to continiously access the requests historic I suggest to use a real db to benefit from indexing